Constitutional coup: In Africa

 In Africa, constitutional coups typically entail the expansion of executive power through the extension or elimination of constitutional term limits.
 Another common strategy is for an incumbent to invalidate the candidacy of their opponent, making themselves the de facto winner.
 As many as 30 African heads of state have attempted to extend their mandates through constitutional changes since the early 1990s, when many African countries began democratizing.

 African heads of state have developed a preference for constitutional coups over military coups, in part, because they are less likely to anger foreign aid partners.
 In addition, there are greater safeguards against traditional coups, incentivizing political leaders to hold on to power through constitutional coups instead.
 For example, the African Union and its predecessor, the Organization of African Unity, have developed effective policies to deal with military coups, but have so far been ineffective at discouraging constitutional coups.
 Documents published by the AU/OAU to create a framework for intervention after coups, including the Lomé Declaration, the African Charter on Democracy, Elections and Government, and the Constitutive Act of African Union, only consider unconstitutional regime change, not constitutional coups.

 Many African Presidents have changed their country's constitutions to extend their term-limits.
 These include Presidents Gnassingbé (Togo), Museveni (Uganda), Déby (Chad), Biya (Cameroon), Kagame (Rwanda), Nkurunziza (Burundi), and el-Sisi (Egypt).
-African countries (and their presidents) that have successfully undertaken constitution coups include; Algeria (Abdelaziz Bouteflika), Burundi (Pierre Nkurunziza), Cameroon (Paul Biya), Central African Republic (Faustin-Archange Touadéra), Chad (Idriss Déby), Congo Republic (Denis Sassou Nguesso), Comoros (Azali Assoumani), Democratic Republic of Congo (Joseph Kabila), Côte d'Ivoire (Alassane Ouattara), Djibouti (Ismaïl Omar Guelleh), Egypt (Abdel Fattah El-Sisi), Gabon (Omar Bongo), Guinea (Lansana Conté), Rwanda (Paul Kagame), South Sudan (Salva Kiir), Togo (Gnassingbé Eyadema Faure Gnassingbé), Tunisia (Zine el-Abidine Ben Ali), Tunisia (Kais Saied), Uganda (Yoweri Museveni).
+African countries (and their presidents) that have successfully undertaken constitutional coups include; Algeria (Abdelaziz Bouteflika), Burundi (Pierre Nkurunziza), Cameroon (Paul Biya), Central African Republic (Faustin-Archange Touadéra), Chad (Idriss Déby), Congo Republic (Denis Sassou Nguesso), Comoros (Azali Assoumani), Democratic Republic of Congo (Joseph Kabila), Côte d'Ivoire (Alassane Ouattara), Djibouti (Ismaïl Omar Guelleh), Egypt (Abdel Fattah El-Sisi), Gabon (Omar Bongo), Guinea (Lansana Conté), Rwanda (Paul Kagame), South Sudan (Salva Kiir), Togo (Gnassingbé Eyadema Faure Gnassingbé), Tunisia (Zine el-Abidine Ben Ali), Tunisia (Kais Saied), Uganda (Yoweri Museveni).

-In 2005, the president of Burkina Faso, Blaise Compaoré, exploited a quirk of the 1991 constitution to stay in power after he had expended the term limits.
+In 2005, the president of Burkina Faso, Blaise Compaoré, exploited a quirk of the 1991 constitution to stay in power after he had exceeded the term limits.
 Compaoré argued that, because he was elected to office before term limits were first instituted in 2000, they did not apply to him.
 The Constitutional Council of Burkina Faso, which was controlled by Compoaré and his political party, the Congress for Democracy and Progress, ruled in his favor.
 Compaoré then ran for and won a third term in office.